HL7/fhir-sdoh-clinicalcare/input/pagecontent/draft_specifications_for_personal_characteristics.md

 Additional guidance is provided in the [US Core 3.1.1 Basic Provenance Guidance]({{site.data.fhir.ver.uscore}}/basic-provenance.html).

-### Testing Draft Specifications
+### Testing Specifications

-Please test the draft personal characteristic profiles and provide feedback on any changes that are necessary to support the exchange of this data.
+Please test the personal characteristic profiles and provide feedback on any changes that are necessary to support the exchange of this data.
 Please pay specific attention to the value sets for the characteristics (via `Observation.value` and `Observation.component.value`), the value set for collection method (via `Observation.method`), and the approach for specifying the data’s source (via `Observation.performer` [Reference](https://www.hl7.org/fhir/references.html#Reference)).

-*Note: The draft specifications for personal characteristics should not be cited in regulations without further testing and balloting as part of a specific IG or as an update to US Core.*

 ### US Core Intent

-If draft specification testing establishes that they are appropriate for exchanging personal characteristics data, the intent is that the profiles will be presented to [Cross Group Projects](http://www.hl7.org/Special/committees/cgp/index.cfm) with the request that they be included in the next version of the [US Core Specification]({{site.data.fhir.ver.uscore}}/).
+If specification testing establishes that they are appropriate for exchanging personal characteristics data, the intent is that the profiles will be presented to [Cross Group Projects](http://www.hl7.org/Special/committees/cgp/index.cfm) with the request that they be included in the next version of the [US Core Specification]({{site.data.fhir.ver.uscore}}/).

 Three potential outcomes from the review of the approaches to handling personal characteristics include, but are not limited to:

 1. Some or all of the personal characteristics continue to be represented as extensions to Patient, Practitioner, and RelatedPerson.
 The extensions may or may not be expanded to include source and method and allow multiple instances (e.g., cardinality of the extension expanded from 0..1 to 0..*)
-2. Some or all of the personal characteristics may be represented as observations as tested in this IGs Draft profiles for personal characteristics
+2. Some or all of the personal characteristics may be represented as observations as tested in this IGs profiles for personal characteristics
 3. A combination of both extensions and observations may be supported based on the specific use case.

 {% include markdown-link-references.md %}